cod3licious/python_tutorial/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/cod3licious/python_tutorial)

+#### Getting started
-In any case you should see something similar to this (on your local computer you might need to navigate to the right folder first):
+When starting Jupyter Notebook, you should see something similar to this (on your local computer you might need to navigate to the right folder first):

 <img src="doc/screenshot1.png" alt="screenshot_notebook1" width="720"/>